 The Oxford Christadelphian Church's website is intended mainly to inform and welcome local people who might want to attend services, and also to offer further reading on religious matters – with links to helpful sources – for those who are seeking this kind of information.

-Most of my recent work has been for clients of Investis.
+Much of my recent work up to late 2017 has been for clients of Investis.
 As they're not my own direct clients I'm not really in a position to post examples to a public website.
-I can, however, certainly share appropriate examples privately with genuine enquirers.
+I can, however, certainly share appropriate examples privately.

 Where I can I will define a piece of work and quote you a firm price for an agreed deliverable.
 Where this isn't possible, I charge on a time basis.
 In this case I'll give you the most accurate estimate I can, and I'll always check with you before any charges are incurred.